 - Thursdays – Speedwork (unless otherwise noted).
 Warm up with 10 minutes of easy jogging, then run intervals at 10K pace with 90 sec – 2 min of recovery jogging between intervals.
 Run rest of day’s miles at an easy pace.

 - XT = Cross training, or you can take the day as a rest day if your body needs it.
 Cycling or using the elliptical are excellent cross training activities, but other complimentary activities like yoga are really beneficial to runners, too.
+(I have a HUGE library of information about yoga for runners you should definitely check out!)

 Have you ever run a 10 mile race?